 For adults, the clearinghouse identifies six interventions considered either supported or well-supported by research and another five that are promising based on early research.
 The specific programs in the well-supported and supported categories are:

-The Georgetown National Technical Assistance Center for Children’s Mental Health with partners has developed a helpful series of video interviews with state administrators and clinicians that highlight experiences implementing and adapting evidence-based treatment modalities for children and families who have experienced trauma.
+The Georgetown National Technical Assistance Center for Children’s Mental Health with partners has developed a helpful series of video interviews Visit disclaimer page with state administrators and clinicians that highlight experiences implementing and adapting evidence-based treatment modalities for children and families who have experienced trauma.

 Additionally, a research-to-practice brief recently published by ACF’s Office of Planning, Research, and Evaluation (OPRE) discusses what is known about the impact